A Short Introduction to Cosmology and its Current Status: Surveys and observables

 \section{Surveys and observables}

-So far we have focused on the background evolution and attempting to measure the expansion rate of the Universe, extending the program that Edwin Hubble initated a century ago.
+So far we have focused on the background evolution and attempting to measure the expansion rate of the Universe, extending the program that Edwin Hubble initiated a century ago.
 But modern cosmology aspires to do more and map out the large scale structure of the Universe.
 To do so involves looking at the sky (celestial sphere), in one way or another.
 If we observe the sky, we end up with a map $M$ which is a function of the direction in the sky, ${\hat n}$, $M({\hat{n}})$.
 It is useful to expand this map in terms of the spherical harmonics $Y_{\ell m}({\hat{n}})$ so that

 The $a_{\ell m}$ are the `Fourier coefficients' of the map on the sphere.
 As discussed above, in cosmology we often assume that the cosmological signal of interest is stochastic and that this is an `ensemble', such that we are observing a `draw' or realisation of the ensemble.
-The maps we look at are fluctuations so
+The maps we look at are fluctuations around a mean value so

 We also promote homogeneity and isotropy to \textit{statistical} homogeneity and isotropy.
 This means that

 It does not depend on the direction or orientation.

 Finally, it is often assumed and can be directly motivated, that on the largest scales these fluctuations are Gaussian.
 This means that they are described by a multivariate Gaussian distribution.
 To understand what this means, let us assume that we discretise our sky into a number of discrete cells or ``pixels'' $\hat{n}_p$, where $p \in 1,\dots , N$, and we define $M(n_p)\equiv M_p$.
 Then we can define the covariance matrix